nvidia-holoscan/holoscan-sdk/docs/examples/ping_custom_op.md

         op_output.emit(value, "out")
 ```
 - The `PingMxOp` class inherits from the `Operator` base class (line `5`).
-- Input/output ports with the names "in"/"out" are added to the operator spec on lines `17` and `18` respectively.
+- Input/output ports with the names "in"/"out" are added to the operator spec on lines `17` and `18`, respectively.
 - We add a "multiplier" parameter to the operator spec with a default value of 2 (line `19`).
-- In the `compute()` method, we receive the integer data from the operator's "in" port (line `22`), print it's value, multiply it's value by the multiplicative factor, and send the new value downstream (line `28`).
+- In the `compute()` method, we receive the integer data from the operator's "in" port (line `22`), print its value, multiply its value by the multiplicative factor, and send the new value downstream (line `28`).
 ````
 `````
 Now that the custom operator has been defined, we create the application, operators, and define the workflow.